Janos95/Phasefields/README.md

 **Introduction**

 You can try it out in your [broiwser](https://janos95.gitlab.io/wasm-test/), but be aware the webasm build is pretty buggy atm.
+Also its using blender style navigation, so dont forget to press the middle mouse button when dragging.

 Here is a teaser image of the optimization result for varying interface length penalties.
 ![](images/image.png)